FPavanello/FPavanello.github.io/_pages/seminars.md

 - 10th Annual Conference of Italian Society for Climate Sciences
 - PhD Weekend Workshop - University of Bologna and Unicredit Foundation
 - Third-year PhD Internal Seminar - University of Bologna
+- 27th Annual Conference of the European Association of Environmental and Resource Economists
 - 10th Annual Conference of the Italian Association of Environmental and Resource Economists
-- 27th Annual Conference of the European Association of Environmental and Resource Economists

 **2021**

+- 26th Annual Conference of the European Association of Environmental and Resource Economists
+- 9th Annual Conference of the Italian Association of Environmental and Resource Economists
 - Second-year PhD Internal Seminar - University of Bologna
 - European Geosciences Union General Assembly

-- 9th Annual Conference of the Italian Association of Environmental and Resource Economists
-- 26th Annual Conference of the European Association of Environmental and Resource Economists
+**2020**

 - First-year PhD Internal Seminar - University of Bologna

 **2019**